 Want to trap tons of mosquitoes?
 Click here to jump directly to some mosquito traps that actually work!

-Within the past month, this picture with its accompanying tutorial exploded all over the internet.
-Allegedly, all you needed to make an ultra effective mosquito trap is a 2 liter bottle, cut in half with one half inverted, some brown sugar and some yeast.
-This concoction would bring the mosquitoes in from miles around to happily dive into the sugar water and die.
+According to the tutorial, all you need for a mosquito genocide is a 2 liter bottle, cut in half with one half inverted, some brown sugar and some yeast.
+This contraption is supposed to bring mosquitoes in from miles around to happily dive into the sugar water and die.

 Here in central Alberta, mosquitoes are the most common form of winged life under the sun.
-Going outside in summer is a real risk – because you might go faint from all the blood loss.
-This mosquito trap looked to be the perfect solution to this insect overload.
+Going outside in summer is a real risk – because you might pass out from all the blood loss.
+So of course I tried making the 2 liter pop bottle trap myself.

-Only problem is – the trap doesn’t work.
-My version of the trap has caught exactly two flies and a small curled up leaf.
+Over the course of 4 days, I caught exactly two flies and a small curled up leaf.
 Not a single mosquito.

-I’m not alone either in my dissapointment.
+I’m not alone in my disappointment.
 Rooting through the comment sections of sites that have published this mosquito trap unearths numerous reports of the same thing.
-(Example 1, 2, 3, 4) One commenter shares his struggle with this frustrating trap.
+(Example 1, 2, 3, 4) One commenter shares his struggle with this failure of a trap.